StarbeamOne/blog.starbeam.one/content/article/2022/02/Announcing-MVP-Alpha-Preview.md

 Yep, as a matter of fact, I sure do.

-I have spent the past three weeks attempting to collect my thoughts since having started this project and get it all into a video/blogging format.
-I estimated 3-4 days for this task, and I just finished this morning. 😅
+I have spent the past three weeks attempting to collect my thoughts into a video/blogging format.
+I originally estimated 3-4 days for this task, and I just finished this morning. 😅

-To start, you can find the Introduction Videos here (these are more conceptual, going into my mindset on how I view this space -- and get to meet/know me as well!):
+To start, you can find the Introduction Sessions here (these are more conceptual, going into my mindset on how I view this space -- and get to meet/know me as well!):

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLMq1y8QwgsyoQUspInuhBXiHoXrcKDacb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Note that all QR codes are listed in the comments of these videos on YouTube in the case that you cannot scan them.

-Next, we have the product tour, or a very minimal version of it, getting enough of the features here just to get by and start out using the system (hopefully):
+Next, we have the Product Tour, or a very minimal version of it, getting enough of the features here just to get by and start out using the system (hopefully):

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLMq1y8QwgsyqvOMAv0AeTebJmCWAlXckL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I hope you enjoy these videos.
-I have learned *a lot* about the process in the past few weeks, as you can imagine!
+I have learned *a lot* about the process of filming and post-production in the past few weeks, as you can imagine!

 So a little retrospective here: I feel it took about two weeks to find my "voice" in front of the camera.
 I still have footage in the  Introduction Sessions where it looks like I am being held at gunpoint. 😅  I am OK with it, though.
 The Product Tour was loose and free, by necessity, however -- I was *really* out of time!
 But I definitely prefer that style over the stuffiness that peppers throughout the Introduction Sessions.

-In the end, I am happy with both, but actually prefer the Product Tour as it is way clearer what I am presenting and you can see the features before your eyes.
+In the end, I am happy with both, but actually prefer the Product Tour as it is way clearer what I am presenting and you can see the features clearly before your eyes.
 The Introduction Sessions are still valuable for context, however, as I reference them repeatedly during the Product Tour, so value all around I feel.

 ### What's Next?!